muskanTaza/Dash.Readme-docs/docs/Security/faq.md

 ### When are we launching MFA ?

-MFA should be live by mid of July, 2025
+MFA should be live by 21 July, 2025